 The second of the three ways to approach is subject is by faith.
 Almost everyone who prefers the path of faith has deeply held religious beliefs.
 More than likely, they are part of the Abrahamic tree.
-They assert faith is the only approach to a Higher Power.
+They assert faith is the only approach to a divine entity.

 Faith is to believe things without evidence.
 Admittedly, this takes considerable effort to maintain.
 The modern world surrounds us with resources and facts.
 Training the mind to pick between ideas and facts is stressful.
 The struggle to reconcile facts results in a condition known as cognitive dissonance or “the religious headache.”

 This group is skeptical of scientific, rational, and logical proofs.
 They also reject experiential methods.
 For this paradigm, the Higher Power is a mystical persona.
 For that reason, the approach by objective data and rational thinking processes is man’s wayward wisdom.
 Similarly, the path via experience is a fabrication of man’s imagination.

 So, the lack of proof is proof of their faith.
 They claim faith is the only correct path to Divine revelation.
 This group rests its authority on sacred texts and a charismatic leader’s leadership.

 You shouldn’t discount the use of faith as a methodology for everything.
 Faith and hope are the basis of a positive outlook.
 We build every plan of action on the expectation that it will succeed.
 Faith and hope help us through life’s adversities.
 These attributes allow us to overcome obstacles.
 For that reason, faith is also a valuable component of your truth-seeking machinery.
 Not as an excuse to ignore the facts, but to regulate attitude.